happon/NIST-800-61-Rev.2-Computer-Security-Incident-Handling-Guide-In-Japanese/324_Incident Analysis.md

 Note that separate workstations should be used for research to minimize the risk to the organization from conducting these searches.

- Run Packet Sniffers to Collect Additional Data.
+■ **Run Packet Sniffers to Collect Additional Data.

 Sometimes the indicators do not record enough detail to permit the handler to understand what is occurring.